Planetbiru/MagicObject/manual/includes/_magic-dto.md

 - **@Source**: This annotation specifies the path to the property within the nested object structure.
 In this case, `artist->agency->name` indicates that the `agencyName` will pull data from the `name` property of the `Agency` object linked to the `Artist`.
 - **@JsonProperty**: This annotation maps the `agencyName` property to a different key in the JSON representation of the DTO.
 Here, it will be serialized as `agency_name`.
-- **protected $agencyName**: This declares the `agencyName` property with protected visibility, ensuring that it can only be accessed within the class itself and by subclasses.

 This approach enhances data encapsulation and promotes cleaner code by allowing DTOs to automatically gather necessary data from related entities.